Helmut01/replicateBE/README.md

 ![repo
 size](https://img.shields.io/github/repo-size/Helmut01/replicateBE?color=yellow)

-    # Version 1.0.15.9999 built 2020-10-27 with R 4.0.3
+Version 1.0.15.9999 built 2020-10-27 with R 4.0.3 (development version
-    # (development version not on CRAN).
+not on CRAN).

 ## Comparative BA-calculation for the EMA’s Average Bioequivalence with Expanding Limits (ABEL)

 ## Introduction

-The library provides data sets (internal `.rda` and in CSV-format in `/extdata/`) which support users in a black-box performance qualification (PQ) of their software installations.
-Users can perform analysis of their own data imported from CSV- and Excel-files.
-The methods given by the EMA in [Annex I](https://www.ema.europa.eu/en/documents/other/31-annex-i-statistical-analysis-methods-compatible-ema-bioequivalence-guideline_en.pdf "EMA/582648/2016, 21 September 2016") for reference-scaling according to the EMA’s [Guideline on the Investigation of
+The library provides data sets (internal `.rda` and in <span title="Character Separated Variables">CSV</span>-format in `/extdata/`) which support users in a black-box performance qualification (PQ) of their software installations.
+Users can perform analysis of their own data imported from <span title="Character Separated Variables">CSV</span>- and Excel-files.
+The methods given by the <span title="European Medicines Agency">EMA</span>
+in [Annex
+I](https://www.ema.europa.eu/en/documents/other/31-annex-i-statistical-analysis-methods-compatible-ema-bioequivalence-guideline_en.pdf "EMA/582648/2016, 21 September 2016")
+for reference-scaling according to the EMA’s [Guideline on the Investigation of